 The number one rated attraction on Oahu (and Hawaii as a whole) in both terms of customer ratings and visitor numbers also tops our list.
 With good reason too.
 A visit to this Infamous location really brings out the importance and historical significance of the events that took place.

-The site is split into 5 parts, the Visitor centre, the Arizona Memorial, the Battleship Missouri, The Bowfin Museum and the Pacific Aviation Museum.
-The Visitor centre and the Arizona memorial being so culturally important are free of charge to visit.
+The site is split into 5 parts, the Visitor center, the Arizona Memorial, the Battleship Missouri, The Bowfin Museum, and the Pacific Aviation Museum.
+The Visitor center and the Arizona memorial being so culturally important are free of charge to visit.
 These are two things no one visiting the island should miss out on.

 USS Battleship Missouri Memorial – $27:00